|Tim Roufs||extended search|

 This man talked to his spirit, but he didn't get an answer.
 He didn't get an answer!
 There was a big crowd standing around that spirit.
 That happened at Mille Lacs.
 That happened in . . . oh . . . that happened in the past.
 Years ago.(41)

 And he said, "I can not get an answer for anybody."

-"There's a party too close here.
-He said, "There's somebody here that doesn't believe in this.
+"There's a party too close here," he said.
+"There's somebody here that doesn't believe in this.
 There's a party too close here that don't believe in this, that don't believe in nothin'.
 He believes in his life -- when he lives he's healthy, and he's got strength.
-But he's using that strength of his future spirit.(42) He don't believe in nothin'."
+But he's using up that strength of his future spirit.(42) He don't believe in nothin'."